 “Do I have a case?”

 Sometimes, it can be helpful to start somewhere simple.
 Have a look at the questions below.
-If you find that most of them apply to you, you may wish to discuss your case further with a qualified attorney.
+If you find that most of them apply to you, you may wish to discuss your case further with an attorney.